ggreer/geoff.greer.fm/_posts/2012-09-03-profiling-ag-writing-my-own-scandir.md

 1. `scandir()` didn't let me pass any useful state to `filename_filter()`.
 The filter could only base its decision on the `dirent` and any globals.
 1. `ignore_patterns` was just an array of strings.
 It couldn't keep track of a hierarchy of ignore files in subdirectories.
 This made some ignore entries behave incorrectly (issue #43).
 This also hurt performance.

 Fixing these issues required rejiggering some things.
 First, [I wrote my own `scandir()`](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/scandir.c#L7).
-The differenc is that my version lets you pass a pointer to the filter function.
-This pointer could be to... say... a struct containing a hierarchy of ignore patterns.
+The most important difference is that my version lets you pass a pointer to the filter function.
+This pointer could be to say... a struct containing a hierarchy of ignore patterns.

 Surprise surprise, the next thing I did was make [a struct for ignore patterns](https://github.com/ggreer/the_silver_searcher/blob/3deff34b45fa7e41bb9d7219029d8126c201bda5/src/ignore.h#L11):